CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 #### `action_log` table
 Every action can have one or more `action_log` entries associated with them.
 To this end, the `action_log` table has `action_log_id` as the primary key and foreign keys into `action` and `report_file` tables via `action_id` and `report_id` foreign keys, respectively.

-The main column in `action_log` is `detail`, a jsbon type which contains the contents of the message being logged.
+The main column in `action_log` is `detail`, a json type which contains the contents of the message being logged.

 #### `task` table